Pelvic floor therapy has been shown as both clinically and cost-effective.

 I even started a pelvic floor “study group” for any professionals interested in the pelvic floor; we still meet monthly.

-My third year in business, I started to see more referrals come in from doctors because they started hearing about me from their clients.
+My third year in business, I started to see more referrals come in from doctors, because they started hearing about me from their clients.
 It came full circle.

 What is your biggest referral source?

-Lindsey: I am 100% word of mouth.
+Lindsey: I am 100% word-of-mouth.
 I do no marketing at this point.

 What are some of the biggest challenges and rewards of your role?

-Lindsey: I would say my biggest reward is my also biggest challenge: debunking myths around what the pelvic floor actually is.
-(Most people still think kegels are the one stop shop for any pelvic floor dysfunction.)
+Lindsey: I would say my biggest reward is also my biggest challenge: debunking myths around what the pelvic floor actually is.
+(Most people still think kegels are the one-stop shop for any pelvic floor dysfunction.)

 My primary mission is making sure people get accurate, positive pelvic floor health information.